 Q: Tell us about your background: you went to college but didn’t study computer science?

 A: That’s right.
 My experience with getting into web development was atypical.
-I earned a Bachelor’s Degree in Psychology from Hampshire College, in Massachusetts.
+I earned a Bachelor’s Degree in Cognitive Science from Hampshire College, in Massachusetts.
 I mainly focused on the psychology of decision making, especially how people interpret risk and uncertainty.
 I also studied quite a bit of the psychology of education, so that’s been more directly relevant now that I am an educator.
 But I didn’t study computer science.